Nixola/XImgCopy/README.md

 # XImgCopy
-Little tool to copy an URL and an image to the X clipboard at the same time.
+Little tool to copy an image and a string (possibly an URL to the same image) to the X clipboard at the same time.
+It exposes two targets, `UTF8_STRING` and `image/png`.

 ## Usage
-`cat file.png | ximgcopy URL & disown`
+`ximgcopy URL < file.png`

 ## To do
 - [ ] Add a command line option to choose selection